 In order to avoid the frustration of manually creating each service before importing its state, you can use the API for spawning services as well.
 They can be assigned to any existing host, or if you desire the host(s) they are assigned to can also be created using the API.

 I don't recommend mixing API and manual configuration on the same host objects, unless you have implemented a good logic for discovering and getting rid of obsolete(zombie) services that no longer exist and therefore don't receive status updates.
 One way to do this is to use the API and filter and remove services with the 'dummy' default output, which should be present when the service no longer receives external injections.

 If your host only contains API-generated services it can be easily removed together with everything attached to it and then rebuilt the next time your script is triggered.

-The icinga API is a powerful tool which provides access to the entire icinga configuration, objects and states.
-Most of the examples found online use the linux shell command curl.
+The Icinga API is a powerful tool that provides access to the entire Icinga configuration, objects, and states.
+Most of the examples found online use the Linux shell command curl.
 If shell scripts suit you, that is the simplest way of interacting with it, however, I'll provide examples for both python and curl that do the same thing.
 Python is more flexible and it also runs on windows, which unfortunately is required sometimes.